ChronixDB/chronix.grafana/README.md

 ## Usage

-Currently the plugin is only available at the chronix github repository.
+Currently, the plugin is only available at the chronix github repository.
 It is planned to release the plugin within the app store of grafana.

-To use the plugin, simply clone this repository into your Grafana installation's `{inst-dir}\public\app\plugins\chronix`
+To use the plugin, simply clone this repository into your Grafana installation's `{inst-dir}/data/plugins/` directory.

 Optionally, you can download and start from the example dashboard: